avimehenwal/mydocs/content/lifestyle/india.md

   * ideal self, ideal world, ideal life, ideal government!
     * everyone is well taken care of
 * What did you learn in this session and how do you see yourself applying it in your life?
+* In yoga, human intelligence is looked as 16 parts
+* if you are in a jungle, you have to walk all thorough by yourself
+  * and for that we need vigor, strength, vitality
+  * not belief in god or goodness
+  * belief has no place when truth is concerned

 ::: tip What are you?
 $you = body + mind + emotion +energy$